ljubmal/100-days-of-data-analytics/Progress.md

 **Today's topic**: Google Data Analytics Course 3, week 1 & 2 lessons

-**Today's progress:** I read about data types and structures, what factors to consider when collecting data, data modeling and its 3 levels (conceptual, logical and physical), and techniques - UML and ER diagrams.
+**Today's progress:** I read about data types and structures, what factors to consider when collecting data, data modeling and its 3 levels (conceptual, logical, and physical), and techniques - UML and ER diagrams.
 I also read about wide and long data.
-One of the most important parts of preparing data for analysis is data transformation, which is a process where we adjust our data for further analysis.
-That includes adding, copin, replicating data, deleting missing records, standardizing names of variables, renaming or combining columns and saving file in different file format (.xlsx to .csv for example).
+One of the essential parts of preparing data for analysis is data transformation, a process where we adjust our data for further research.
+That includes adding, copying, replicating data, deleting missing records, standardizing names of variables, renaming or combining columns, and saving files in different formats (.xlsx to .csv, for example).
-I read about biases in data (sampling, observer, interpretation and confirmation biases).
-Learned about why data credibility is important, and ROCCC proces for ensuring credibility.
-Ethics and data ethics and its 6 aspects (ownership, transaction transparency, consent, currency, privacy and protection and opennes.
-Learned about data privacy and protection and what is considered as person's legal rights to their data.
-Also read about 3 principles of opennes of data (opennes, reuse and distribution, and interoperability) and Personal identifiable information (PII).
+I read about biases in data (sampling, observer, interpretation, and confirmation biases).
+I learned why data credibility is important and the ROCCC process for ensuring credibility.
+Ethics and data ethics and its 6 aspects (ownership, transaction transparency, consent, currency, privacy,  protection, and openness.
+Learned about data privacy and protection and what is considered a person's legal rights to their data.
+Also, read about 3 principles of data openness (openness, reuse and distribution, and interoperability) and Personal identifiable information (PII).

 ---
 📅 **Day 13:** Mart 09, 2023

 **Today's topic**: Google Data Analytics Course 3, week 3 lesson

-**Today's progress:** Read about relational databases, install Northwind, AdventureWorksLT and Pubs databases for practice purpose.
-Then I use guidelines from course - inspecting datasets, find NULL values, explore data types, fields and values, relationships between tables...
+**Today's progress:** I read about relational databases and installed Northwind, AdventureWorksLT, and Pubs databases for practice purposes.
+Then I use guidelines from the course - inspecting datasets, finding NULL values, exploring data types, fields, and values, and relationships between tables...
-I read more about types of metadata (descriptive, structural and administrative) and why are they important (putting data into context, makes the data more reliable).
+I read more about types of metadata (descriptive, structural, and administrative) and why they are important (putting data into context makes the data more reliable).
 Way of storing metadata - in a single central location.
 Data governance - manages roles and responsibilities related to data assets.
 Metadata specialists - create basic metadata information.
-Internal and external data, naming conventions and data security and its purpose.
+I learned more about internal and external data, naming conventions, data security, and its purpose.